Frequently Answered Questions (FAQ)

-- This is not blasphemy, and atheists are absent of belief in theistic concepts of an afterlife.
+- This is not blasphemy, and many atheists tend to be absent of belief in theistic concepts of an afterlife.

 - Doesn't the definition on this web site describe agnosticism?

-- No, while atheism is the classification of "absence of belief in deities," agnosticism is the classification of "absence of knowledge about deities."
+- No, agnosticism differs significantly -- while atheism is the classification of "absence of belief in deities," agnosticism is the classification of "absence of knowledge about deities."
 (Please also note that this differs from "Huxley Agnosticism" which asserts that there isn't sufficient evidence to prove or disprove the existence of deities.)